SRAM G8 hub, freewheeling version

 The sprocket is the same as for the i-Motion 9, and supplied only in sizes of 18 through 22 teeth.
 As it is flat, it can be flipped over to double its wear life; also, its life can be greatly prolonged by replacing the chain frequently, or grinding away the hooks which a worn chain wears into sprocket teeth.

-The G8 uses a proprietary indexed twist shifter which fits only a flat handlebar.
-I have a report that an aftermarket shifter for drop bars will be available soon.
+The G8 uses a proprietary indexed twist shifter which fits only a flat handlebar but an owner reports that this shifter does not work properly.
+Very unusually, the G8 is compatible with an indexed derailer shifter, SRAM 3.0 series -- see article decribing how to use one.
+An aftermarket shifter for drop bars may be available.
 The G9 uses a two-lever trigger shifter.

 The G8 and G9 have a first stage with three decrease ratios, followed by a second stage with direct drive and two increase ratios.